graveyard420woo/GXPoints/README.md

 1920x1080 browser sources work best! the confetti effect scales based on the width of the browser source.
 So, slimmer browser sources will produce a more condensed stream of confetti! if this is the effect you want try an 800x600 browser source! if you want a wider bar of confetti in the popup, try wider browser sources like 1000px+

-I am an artist/tech. not a computer science major. my code is hacky but it works! if you would like to suggest edits, please do!
+I am an artist/tech. if you would like to suggest edits, please do!
 If this tool has helped you along you way, I am very pleased (; Huge ups to DX3006 for paving the way.

 -graveyard